Gyakobo/sparse_matrix/README.md

 Author: [Andrew Gyakobo](https://github.com/Gyakobo)

-This project aims to utilize a sparse matrix as form of matrix or image value compression by basically implementing a special kind of data structure where it omits one continuously recurring value ultimately saving space only for the "important" variables.
+This project mainly aims to utilize a sparse matrix as form of matrix or image value compression by basically implementing a special kind of data structure where it omits one continuously recurring value ultimately saving space only for the "important" variables.

 >[!NOTE]
 >Just a small personal note and a small gag per say, this program is written in clean C and has no errors or warnings.
 The program was run and precompiled into an `.exe` with the following bash command: